Curling-Seattle/drupal9gcc/INSTALL.md

 On the localhost:8999 web page, you should see the initial adminstrative screen for a Drupal 9 instance.
 The webpage walks you through a series of steps to configure the site.
 Configure the language as English and the profile as Standard.
-On the 'Set up database' step, leave the database type as MySQL.
+If it asks on the 'Set up database' step, leave the database type as MySQL.
 Fill in the databse name, username, and password from the values in the `.env` file that you edited in an earlier step.
 These come from the MYSQL_DATABASE,